OumaimaElAsri/Data_Analysis_Projects/README.md

 ## 📫 Contact
 If you’d like to collaborate or chat about data:

-📧 Email: *add your email here*
+📧 Email: elasriioumaima@gmail.com
-🔗 LinkedIn: *add your LinkedIn link*
+🔗 LinkedIn: linkedin.com/in/oumaimaelasri/?skipRedirect=true

 <p align="center">Thanks for visiting! ⭐ Feel free to star this repo!</p>